Download: For more information about Task Factory pricing or downloading a trial, see the Task Factory product page.

 Complete the following steps to install Task Factory:

-2. Select the Typical or Custom setup type, and then select install.
+2. Select the Typical or Custom setup type, then select install.

 Note: The Typical setup is recommended for most customers.

 Note: The installation process may take several minutes.
 You can monitor the status through the installer.

 3. After the installation is complete, the confirmation window displays.
 Select Finish to complete the installation.

 Important: Users who choose the custom installation for the 2016 version must include the 2012 and 2014 installations (which are selected by default).